alicedeschutter/TaxiFareModel/README.md

 # Data analysis

 - Title: TaxiFareModel
 - Description: Participating in the "New York City taxi fare prediction" playground competition in order to practice ML workflow.
+Used MLflow to log parameters/metrics and Google Cloud Platform to store data and make predictions.
 - Task: Predicting the fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.
 - Data Source: https://www.kaggle.com/c/new-york-city-taxi-fare-prediction
 - Type of analysis: Regression Analysis